ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 # Free IBM Cloud Kubernetes hosting for beginner

-How to use IBM Cloud Kubernetes, Cloudflare DNS, Let's encrypt, and Isito Ingress Gateway for Powershell windows user.
+How to use IBM Cloud Kubernetes, Cloudflare DNS(and flarectl), Let's encrypt(and cert-manager), and Isito Ingress Gateway(and VirtualServer) for Powershell windows user.

 ## Objectives

-Ensure to deploy the Bookinfo Istio example application with the below URL.
+Ensure to deploy the Bookinfo Istio example application with the below public URL.
 https://sample.yourdomain.com:${node_port}/productpage

 ## Prerequisites